Asynchronous multi-body framework: Features

-ROS Communication
+ROS communication

 The simulator is integrated with ROS (Robot Operating System), a middle-ware that handles the communication with robots.
 ROS allows to control the simulated robot through external codes, and it also offers useful plotting (RQT Plot) and logging (ROS Bag) tools.
 The Asynchronous Framework remains isolated from ROS-based run-time mechanics while being able to leverage its tools.
 High-speed asynchronous communication is implemented via ROS-topic in the AMBF framework library.
 Both C++ and Python can be used to interact with simulated robots, multi bodies, kinematic and visual objects in the simulator.

-Python Client
+Python client

 The Python Client provides the possibility to control different afObject while keeping a high communication speed.
 This allows managing the ROS communication making the process of controlling simulated bodies much easier compared to any other simulator.
 The communication between the Client and the AMBF simulator is managed through ROS as middle-ware.
 The Client uses bidirectional communication such that it is possible to set commands to the bodies and at the same time to read their states using a library of Python functions.
 These functions are used, for example, to set or get the position and orientation of bodies as well as control the wrench acting on a body or get the number of joints connected to it.
 When used, an instance of the client is created, and it is connected to the simulation.
 This creates callable objects from ROS topics and initiates a shared pool of threads for bidirectional communication.
 Each callable object has a WatchDog timer that resets commands if the timing condition fails.

 Moreover, the Python Client is used for the training of reinforcement learning agents on real-time data.

-Input Inerface Device
+Input interface device

 The framework allows integrating the real master console to manipulate simulated bodies in real-time.
 These interfaces are also referred to as Input Interface Device or IIDs and can be haptic or not.
 Several input interface are already included in the simulator such as the Geomagic Phantom, Falcon Novint, Razer Hydra, and dVRK MTM.
 Others can be easily included in the simulator by defining them in the input_device.yaml file.
 Each input interface is simulated as a dynamic end-effector (SDE) that can be bound or not to any simulated body.
 The simulated end-effector is controlled using a dynamic control law based on the motion of the input devices.
 The root link is the base of the simulated end-effector to which the input device is connected.
 Usually, the state of the input interface is in the reference frame of the device itself while the end-effector is with respect to the world frame therefore a transform mapping is needed in order to have the states converted to a common frame.
 For each element some properties can be specified including the following: